 Crozier blue has a rich and well-rounded flavour, with a gentle saltiness offset with a touch of spice.
 It is so special it needs to be the main feature of a dish, such as this Spinach and Walnut Fettuccini recipe.
 The flavours and textures combine to make every mouthful magnificent.
-Read the full recipe here.

-To honour all the wonderful and diverse cheeses available from Ireland, we’ve collated 11 interesting facts about some Irish Cheeses, for instance, did you know Crozier Blue cheese makes a delicious Ice-Cream flavour?
+To honour all the wonderful and diverse cheeses available from Ireland, we’ve collated 11 interesting facts about some Irish Cheeses.
+For instance, did you know Crozier Blue cheese makes a delicious Ice-Cream flavour?
 Or that Humming Bark gets its distinctive smell from being aged wrapped in Spruce Bark?
 Read the full article here.